Galaxy Quest: Casting

 Galaxy Quest was the feature-film debut for both Justin Long (left) and Rainn Wilson.

 Justin Long was cast as Brandon, and it was Long's first feature-film role.
 Long had just completed a pilot for a television show under casting director Bonnie Zane, who suggested Long to her sister Debra Zane, the casting director for Galaxy Quest.
 Long said he was nervous auditioning as an unknown actor at the time, competing against Kieran Culkin, Eddie Kaye Thomas, and Tom Everett Scott.
 Parisot had given Long a copy of Trekkies, a film about the Star Trek fandom, to help prepare for the character.
 Long based his character on a combination of Philip Seymour Hoffman's Scotty J. from Boogie Nights and the Comic Book Guy from The Simpsons.
 Paul Rudd auditioned for a role.

 One of the first "Thermians" to audition was Enrico Colantoni.
 Colantoni loved the script and spent time before his audition developing the behavior he thought the Thermians should have.
 Parisot said that at the end of Colantoni's read, the actor offered a possible voice for the Thermians.
 Parisot immediately loved the voice and used it to establish the nature of the Thermians for the rest of the casting process.
-Colantoni led how the Thermians would act, which he called "happy Jehovah's Witnesses" taking everything in with "love and acceptance".
+Colantoni led how the Thermians would act, which he called "happy Jehovah's Witnesses" taking everything in with "love and acceptance."
 Other actors cast as Thermians included Jed Rees and Rainn Wilson (his feature-film debut).
 According to Debra Zane, they had "a difficult time finding an actress to play a Thermian.
 Ultimately, Zane was so impressed with Missi Pyle's audition that she sent the casting tape directly to Parisot, with a note stating "If this is not Laliari, I will resign from the CSA."
-Steven Spielberg, also impressed by Pyle, asked for Laliari's role to be expanded, which developed into the romance with Kwan.
-Jennifer Coolidge was the second choice for the role.
+Steven Spielberg, also impressed by Pyle and on set for a day, suggested Laliari's role to be expanded, which developed into the romance with Kwan.
+Jennifer Coolidge also auditioned for the role.

 Actors cast as Thermians went to "alien school" to learn how to move and talk, since they were "basically giant calamari hiding in human shape", according to Parisot.
 The walk was inspired by how the marionettes were articulated in the series Fireball XL5.
 Other idiosyncrasies were developed by the actors during this training, and several of their lines came out of improvisations.
 Wilson's role as Lahnk was to have been larger in the film, but the actor was double-booked for an NBC pilot in New York City.
 He received a crash course on how to act like a Thermian from Colantoni, Rees, and Pyle, but still was nervous around the A-list actors leading the cast.
 Wilson said that a deleted scene involving Lahnk, released with the film's home media, was wisely cut given how nervous he was, flubbing his lines several times.